 - All requirements for your specific academic plan(s).
 This may include a thesis.

 - All graduate work with a cumulative grade point average of at least 3.0.

 - All work toward the master’s degree must be completed within six consecutive years.
 The six years begins with the semester and year of admission to the program.

 |Minimum Units for Completion||30|

 |Additional Admission Requirements||Admission requirements over and above admission to NAU are required.|

 |Thesis||Thesis may be required by chosen emphasis or offered as an option.|

 |Research||Individualized research may be required by chosen emphasis or offered as an option.|

 |Progression Plan Link||View Program of Study|

 The Master of Arts in Science Teaching (MAST) degree is designed to meet your needs as a professional science educator.
-The program can be taken on the Flagstaff campus or synchronous online through video conferencing.
+The program is fully online.
 Whether you want to increase your knowledge of pedagogy or science content in order to improve your practice or you are interested in becoming a leader in your school or district, we are here to help you.